wickedyoda/Docker-monitor-fw.gl-inet.com/README.md

 All data, scripts, and related materials are Copyright © WickedYoda.

-Use of this project is subject to WickedYoda’s copyright, privacy, and usage terms.
+Use of this project is subject to WickedYoda’s copyright and privacy terms.

-The official Copyright and Privacy Notice can be found here: https://wickedyoda.com/?page_id=3
+Copyright and Privacy Notice:

-Unauthorized redistribution, reuse, or modification outside the scope of the published terms is not permitted.
+https://wickedyoda.com/?page_id=3

 ---

 ## License

-Refer to WickedYoda’s copyright and privacy notice for licensing and usage terms.
+Refer to the WickedYoda Copyright and Privacy Notice for licensing and usage terms.